ashish25H/E-Commerce-Application-Clone/README.md

 # E-Commerce Application

 This is an e-commerce application that was built using HTML, Tailwind CSS, React, React Router, and Redux Toolkit.
 It features various sections for products, including mobile, laptop, applications, and fashion.
-You can add products to your cart and buy them using a dummy buy page.
+You can add products to your cart and buy them using a dummy buy page.game page

 # Live Link
 ## [Click Here](https://comfy-khapse-30962a.netlify.app)